agsb/minute/docs/Minute.md

 ### used letter

-This is the most used letters, at exact order from most used words
+This is the most used letters, from most used words, sorted by most frequency of word

 **t h e b a n d o f i v y u r w s m l g c k p j x q z**